flows-network/discord-chatgpt/README.md

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

-2. Click the "Connect" button to authenticate your Slack account.
+2. Click the "Connect" button to authenticate your Discord account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on a Discord server.
 This server is the one you entered into the environment variables above.

 That's all.
 As soon as the flow function's status becomes `ready`, the ChatGPT Discord App goes live.
 Go ahead and chat with ChatGPT by sending a message in the channel!